 How to separate business and personal account

 There are different ways of bookkeeping.
 You could use either the single or double-entry system.
 In a single entry, you would record transactions only once.
-In double entry, you would record all transactions as debit or credit.
+In the double entry, you would record all transactions as debit or credit.
 It is the most common system followed.
 The other option is to record using an accrual basis, where you record expenses when it is billed.
 You can also choose the cash option, where you record expenses after making a payment.
+Many entrepreneurs find it helpful to use an Excel bookkeeping template to simplify these processes, making it easier to track and categorize their expenses effectively.

 Expenses have to be appropriately classified or categorized.
-It will help you while analyzing your expenses.
+It will help you analyze your expenses.
 Most importantly, it would be helpful when you claim tax deductions.

 Reconcile the expenses you have recorded by tallying them with your bank account.
 It ensures you can spot any errors and rectify them.